Johnnyleespamacc/314T/README.md

 ===================================================================================================
                                                 Intro

-I had done positive testing for Project 7 using Javascript programming inside of Visual Studios, using git commands, Postman, let, const, test, and catch commands.
+The purpose of project 7 is showing that I had done positive testing for Project 7 using Javascript programming inside of Visual Studios, using git commands, Postman, let, const, test, and catch commands.
+Providing descriptive details and steps on how to install npm, discrepencies, setting up testing URL, postman, copying files from github, and explanation of the tests.

 ===================================================================================================
                                                 Preparations